hal-9001-v/hal-9001-v.github.io/_posts/2023-11-04-Climbing-Deforming-Meshes 2.markdown

 ## Identify the closest triangle ##
 The first step to create our local system is to find the closest triangle to the player.
 That is, we have to find a way to get the closest triangle from the deforming mesh at hand.

-We can achieve this by using raycasting.
+We can achieve through raycasting.
 We cast a ray from the player's position and check for collisions, and try to get the closest one.
-This function can be implemented in several way, it's up to you.
+This function can be implemented in several ways, it's up to you.
 For instance, we can just make a raycast from the player to the origin of the body, which might work for now.

 But that approach might not always work.
 For that reason, we can use some code to find the closest point from a MeshCollider component, so we raycast in the direction of that point.
 I will not explain the workings of this code since that would take a long time and I don't consider myself the best person to do so.